StackExchange/dnscontrol/docs/_providers/cloudns.md

 ## Records

-ClouDNS does supprt DS Record ( DS record can be add just for subdomain nor for root domain).

-- Question: Can I add a DS record for a subdomain, if there are already other records for the same hostname, such as A, MX, TXT, etc.?

-==> Answer: No, you can't.
-First and foremost, in order for you to be able to add a DS record for your subdomain, the delegation part of your subdomain must be in action.
-In simple words, the relevant NS records for your subdomain, the "delegators" so to say, must be added first.
-And to add the NS records, there must be no other records for that particular hostname.
+ClouDNS does support DS Record on subdomains (not the apex domain itself).

+ClouDNS requires NS records exist for any DS records.
+No other records for the same label may exist (A, MX, TXT, etc.).
+If DNSControl is adding NS and DS records in the same update, the NS records will be inserted first.

 ## Metadata
 This provider does not recognize any special metadata fields unique to ClouDNS.